Mas73rs/ibm_data_science/README.md

 # ibm_data_science
-Projects and tutorials from the IBM Skill Share Data Science program will be posted here
+Mini projects and tutorials from the IBM Skill Share Data Science program will be posted here!
+This repo is an experimental one!!